 - IMEs must ensure that any examination or clinic they are allocated is conducted in a safe, secure and appropriate premises and an appropriate amount of time is spent with a claimant to ensure a fit for purpose, quality medico-legal report. - The MRO is responsible for all IME bookings and correspondence with Authorised Users.
 The MRO is also responsible for uploading Case Data, within 30 days of the medical report being disclosed to the claimant solicitor.
 This is monitored by MedCo as part of the MRO audit process and sanctions will apply where this is not adhered to. - A IME must pay the fee in accordance with the MedCo Charging Policy on an annual basis, in order for their account to remain active and for them to carry out MedCo work. - An IME must adhere to the MedCo IME User Agreement and click to reaffirm this via their MedCo account on an annual basis.
-They must also declare any relevant financial links to MedCo on an annual basis. - An IME has the option to become a DME at any point and can apply to do this from their IME account. - An IME must ensure that they comply with all relevant regulations including the General Data Protection Regulation, at all times
+They must also declare any relevant financial links to MedCo on an annual basis. - An IME has the option to become a DME at any point and can apply to do this from their IME account.
+IMPORTANT NOTE: When a switch is made there is a short period where a medical expert will not shown as operational.
+This is to process the due diligence and manage the processing of any outstanding and new invoices. - An IME must ensure that they comply with all relevant regulations including the General Data Protection Regulation, at all times